 Funding for health facilities capital maintenance and renewal is administered by Alberta Infrastructure through the Infrastructure Maintenance Program (IMP) guidelines (Section 6.0).

 IMP funding generally covers projects, such as:

 - repair or replacement of electrical systems

 Annually, AHS submits a list of renewal and maintenance projects to Alberta Infrastructure and Alberta Health.
 Those projects are reviewed to ensure they meet the IMP program eligibility criteria.

 Funding is then provided to AHS, who in turn allocates funding to address their priority projects, from the supported project list.
 AHS is responsible for prioritizing, scheduling and delivering maintenance and renewal projects.

-To connect with Alberta Infrastructure:
+Connect with Alberta Infrastructure:

 6950 113 Street